People's Consultative Assembly: 1998 Special Session

-The 1998 Special Session (Sidang Istimewa) was the first MPR assembly held after Suharto's resignation from the Presidency and fall from power in May 1998.
-Although it still consisted of politicians who had flourished during Suharto's regime, these MPR members were keen to distance themselves from Suharto and appeal to the reformist sentiments that were prevalent in Indonesia at the time.
+The 1998 Special Session (Sidang Istimewa) was the first MPR gathering held after Suharto's resignation from the Presidency and fall from power in May 1998.
+Although it still consisted of politicians who had flourished during Suharto's long regime and the fact that many were holdovers from the recent appointments to the Assembly before the May events, these MPR deputies were keen to distance themselves from Suharto and appeal to the reformist sentiments that were prevalent in Indonesia at the time.

 During this Special Session, MPR revoked the special powers given to the president in the 1998 General Session and limited the number of terms of the president.
 The MPR also resolved to hold legislative elections in 1999, ordered a crackdown on corruption, collusion, and nepotism and revoked the resolution which had ordered the indoctrination of Pancasila to establish it as a national ideology.

 This Special Session, and Suharto's resignation, marked the downfall of the New Order, which transitioned to the Reformasi era.

 1999 General Session

 The 1999 General Session was the first MPR with "real" reform credentials.
-In another reorganization process, the membership was reduced to 700, with 500 DPR members, 135 Regional Representatives, and 65 Group Representatives.
+In another reorganization process, the membership was reduced to 700, with 500 deputies of the House of Representatives, 135 Regional Representatives, and 65 Group Representatives.

 During the General Session, the MPR recognized the referendum in East Timor and set a task force to amend the 1945 constitution.
-It also stipulated that it would thenceforth hold annual sessions to receive reports from the president, DPR, the Audit Board of Indonesia (BPK), the Supreme Advisory Council (DPA), and the Supreme Court.
+It also stipulated that it would thenceforth hold annual sessions to receive reports from the president, House of Representatives, the Audit Board of Indonesia (BPK), the Supreme Advisory Council (DPA), and the Supreme Court.
 After receiving these annual reports, the MPR would then work to give recommendations on the course of action that the president could take.

-For the first time, the MPR rejected an accountability speech (Habibie's), and following it Presidential and Vice-Presidential elections were held with more than one person competing.
+For the first time, the MPR rejected an accountability speech (Habibie's), and following it Presidential and Vice-Presidential elections were held with more than one person competing (this would be the first multi-candidate presidential election and the second multi-candidate election for the vice-presidency).

 During the General Session, Abdurrahman Wahid was elected president, with Megawati Sukarnoputri as vice-president.

 2000 Annual Session

 The 2000 Annual Session continued the reform process.
-The MPR separated the TNI from the National Police and defined their roles.
-It also passed resolutions on the consolidation of national unity and recommendations regarding the execution of regional autonomy.
+The MPR finalized the process of separation of TNI from the National Police that began in the fall of 1999 and defined their roles.
+It also passed resolutions on the consolidation of national unity and recommendations regarding the execution of regional autonomy in the provincial level and below.

 2001 Special Session

-The 2001 Special Session assembled after President Wahid was allegedly involved in a corruption case and after the DPR began claiming that Wahid's leadership had become incompetent.
-Originally scheduled for August 2001, the Special Session was brought forward to July 2001.
-It then removed Wahid from the presidency and elected Megawati Soekarnoputri as president and Hamzah Haz as vice-president.
+The 2001 Special Session assembled after President Wahid was allegedly involved in a corruption case and after the House of Representatives began claiming that Wahid's leadership had become incompetent.
+Originally scheduled for August 2001, the Special Session was brought forward to be held on July 2001.

+It then led to the impeachment of Wahid from the presidency and elected Megawati Sukarnoputri as president and Hamzah Haz as vice-president.